Accidents in School Zones: What You Need to Know

 - Do not wear headphones or look at your phone.
 It is important not to be distracted.

 If a child is injured due to the negligence of an automobile driver, the law will hold the driver liable for medical bills, pain and suffering, and other damages suffered by the child and the parents.
 Drivers are required to exercise reasonable care at all times.
 A failure to do so can result in liability.

 Call with Questions

 There is nothing more precious than our children, and we must protect them from wrongdoing.
-After all, holding a negligent driver accountable for negligence is an important part of making sure that all of society understands that reasonable conduct is demanded.
+After all, holding a negligent driver accountable is an important part of making sure that all of society understands that reasonable conduct is demanded.

 If your child has suffered an injury due to the negligence of another, you probably have questions about your rights and how to proceed.
 Call us, and we will be happy to answer these questions for you.
 The experienced personal injury lawyers at Nelson MacNeil Rayfield have handled automobile accident cases all over Oregon.
 We know the law and how to best proceed with your case.
 We look forward to your call.